 Be sure to pick a breakfast time, when the room is not so full so that you have a free pick of the best table.

 Baltschug Kempenski offers the best Breakfast I have ever had in Moscow.
 The have like 15 different fresh pressed juices for selection....really all fresh!

 Directions: Opposite of the Kremlin and Basilica.

-Favorably situated on the bank of the Moscow River, just opposite the Kremlin, the Baltschug Kempinski Moscow Hotel gives a great opportunity to businesspeople and leisure tourists to stay in the very center of business and cultural life of the Russian capital.
+Favorably situated on the bank of the Moscow River, just opposite the Kremlin, the Baltschug Kempinsky Moscow Hotel gives a great opportunity to businesspeople and leisure tourists to stay in the very center of business and cultural life of the Russian capital.

 For the high standards of services the Baltschug Kempinski Moscow Hotel was prized more than once.

-Unique Quality: The guests of the Baltschug Kempinski Hotel can make a round-the-world culinary voyage without leaving the premises of the hotel.
+Unique Quality: The guests of the Baltschug Kempinsky Hotel can make a round-the-world culinary voyage without leaving the premises of the hotel.
 The great choice of bars and restaurants offering best world cuisines makes this real.

 At the Baltschug Restaurant the guests are treated with delicious dishes of Russian and international cuisines and offered best wines and champagne.
 The restaurant regularly hosts theme evenings devoted to the culinary art of different countries of the world.
 The perfect accomplishment to the dinner at the Baltschug Restaurant is the live classic, modern and jazz music and the splendid view of the Kremlin.

 Single from 545 USD/ night .... hm.... for some one who can affort that...

 This hotel has a fabulous location and is one of the top hotels in Moscow.